Mariana-Tek/engineering-ladder/makers/engineer_i.md

 - Attended an in-studio observation with a UX researcher
 - Observed a usability-testing session for a new feature
 - Volunteered to take notes during a user interview
+- Shadowed a member of the support team for half a day
 - Took a class with one of our clients to better understand the MT platform
 - Took a class with a studio that uses a competing platform